jonas-schievink/crate-template/README.md

 This is my personalized template for Rust library crates.

-It uses [porteurbars](https://github.com/softprops/porteurbars), so a `cargo install porteurbars` is needed.
+It uses [porteurbars](https://github.com/softprops/porteurbars), so a `cargo install --git https://github.com/softprops/porteurbars` is needed (the current version on crates.io is incompatible with this template).
 Then run this to instantiate the template:

 ```
 porteurbars jonas-schievink/crate-template my-crate
 ```

-It will ask for the crate name as well as the "repo slug", which is the GitHub username and repo name of a GitHub URL (eg. `jonas-schievink/xml-rpc-rs`).
+It will then ask for the crate name and also allows changing a few default values.

 There are still a few TODOs in `README.md`, `Cargo.toml` and `lib.rs` that need to be filled out before releasing the crate.